 It’s a busy time for transport anniversaries.
 I’ve already mentioned the centenary of Bleriot’s flight across the Channel and the ninetieth anniversary of Alcock & Brown’s crossing of the Atlantic.

-Today, I’ll talk about one more pioneering flight across water.
+Today, I’ll talk about one more pioneering flight across the water.
 The craft was called ‘SR-N1’ (Saunders Roe Number 1), and it too flew across the Channel, fifty years to the day since Bleriot first flew over.
 But this flight, in 1959, was very close to the water.

 You guessed it: it was the first hovercraft crossing.
 Christopher Cockerell, the hovercraft’s inventor, accompanied by a pilot and navigator, made the crossing on 25 July 1959; the craft had previously been demonstrated in the Solent on 11 July.
 SR-N1 is in the Science Museum’s collection and is stored at our Wroughton site.
-Here it is at Calais, before the maiden crossing:
+Here it is at Calais, before the maiden crossing.

 But Cockerell’s own hovercraft had flown some four years previously.
-Having acquired a small shipyard on the Norfolk Broads, Cockerell experimented with improvised kit before completing an experimental prototype model (using model aircraft-type construction of nylon or silk over balsa wood with a glow-plug model aero engine) which he tested by tethering it to a rowing boat at his yard and flying it round.
+Having acquired a small shipyard on the Norfolk Broads, Cockerell experimented with the improvised kit before completing an experimental prototype model (using model aircraft-type construction of nylon or silk over balsa wood with a glow-plug model aero engine) which he tested by tethering it to a rowing boat at his yard and flying it around.
 This prototype is also in the museum’s collection and is on show in the Flight gallery.